Federer, Nadal threaten Djokovic bid for historic Slam

 Thiem, the 2018 runner-up to Nadal at Roland Garros, has defeated the Spaniard four times on clay.

-"There is a new wave coming through with the one-handed backhand that can counter some of Rafa's spins and lefty play," said Federer, a four-time runner-up in Paris.
+"There is a new wave coming through with the one-handed backhand that can counter some of Rafa's spins and lefty play," said Federer.

-Outside of Djokovic and Federer, world number four Thiem and sixth-ranked Tsitsipas are the most likely candidates to dethrone Nadal.

-The same cannot be said for Germany's Alexander Zverev, for so long touted as the brightest star of the so-called 'Next Gen'.